Italy's bid for Euro 2032 gains support from new government - WHIZ News

 “Sustainable, long-term development of Italian sports venues represents one of the government’s priorities,” Andrea Abodi, the minister and the former president of Serie B, said in a statement released by the Italian soccer federation on Monday.
 “Italy’s candidacy for Euro 2032 represents a fundamental factor in accelerating that process.”

-Abodi’s letter will be attached to a preliminary bid dossier due at UEFA next week.
+Abodi’s letter will be attached to a preliminary bid dossier due at UEFA next week, which is required to include a statement of support from the government.

 Final bid dossiers are due in March, with the host to be selected by UEFA in September 2023.